 Act like repealing PSLF isn’t going to happen

-I had an interesting conversation with a client a couple days ago about their $200,000+ student debt balance.
+I had an interesting conversation with a client before the presidential election about their $200,000+ student debt balance.

 She had the ability to refinance and was incredibly worried about Trump repealing PSLF.
 Hence, her thought was why not go ahead and lock in a lower interest rate and pay everything off.

-Otherwise, she would have to take her chances with whatever the new administration will do over the next 10 years.
+Otherwise, she would have to take her chances with whatever the new administration will do over the next 10 years of student loan payments.

-If she stays on PSLF and files her certification paperwork, she’s on track to save about $200,000.
+If she stays on PSLF and files her certification paperwork, she’s on track to save about $200,000 through debt cancellation.
 If she refinances and avoids waiting around 10 years to find out PSLF doesn’t exist anymore, she could save about $50,000.

 Let’s think about this scenario like I would as a former bond trader.
 One outcome gives you savings of $200,000.
 The other outcome gives you savings of $50,000.
 The two options are mutually exclusive, meaning PSLF can’t exist and not exist at the same time.

 Therefore, if I wanted to decide what to do, I would multiple each of the numbers by the probability of each event and sum them.